-- (i) Mr. Lo, one of the executive directors of the Company, is also the chairman and the chief executive officer of the Group. - (ii) Ms. Chan has resigned as an executive director of the Company with effect from 1 August 2021.
+- (i) Mr. Lo, one of the executive directors of the Company, is also the chairman and the chief executive officer of the Group. - (ii) Mr. Xie was redesignated from the executive director of the Company to the company secretary of the Company on 1 December 2023. - (iii) Mr. Wu was appointed as an non-executive director on 1 December 2023.